 Six (6) Therapeutic benefits of massage to you

-There is plenty of discussion out there amoungst the medical profession and well-being advocates about the importance of healthy living.
-A well balanced diet, plenty of water and regular exercise are all stressed so to ensure wellness in all segments of life.
-Surprisingly, very little attention (if any) is given to the countless benefits of regular massages.
+countless benefits of regular massages.
 Stress, it is said, is a universal reality of being a human being.
 And some amount of stress is good for us.
 We need stress for adrenaline to kick in, for our fight or flight mechanism to become active and for us to react in such ways in order to achieve betterment.
+But too much can have serious negative problems for our health.

 However, there is a level of stress, which if left unchecked, can lead to distress and then come all of the symptoms.
 This can vary from emotional disturbance such as anger and anxiety to sexual performance problems such as erectile dysfunction.
 It is true that many can handle stress well.
 Exercising, listening to music or going on long walks helps greatly in allowing the mind and body to replenish itself.
+But everyone is different.

-According to many clinical studies, stress relief is the primary benefit of a massage.
-It is understood that a single 1 ½ hour session can dramatically reduce one’s heart rate, cortisol levels and insulin levels, therefore keeping the entire body in balance.
+benefit of a massage.
+It is understood that a single 1 ½ hour session can dramatically reduce one’s heart rate, cortisol levels and insulin levels, therefore keeping the entire body in balance and refreshed.
 And this point cannot be exaggerated.
-The benefits of regular massage are so remarkable; it is noteworthy to mention that it is very much integral to the body’s homoeostasis.
+The benefits of regular

 What does that mean?

 To put it simply, the inner mechanisms of the body have to be in a fine balance in order for us to be and feel healthy.
-So, let’s present 6 different ways in which a good therapeutic massage can be of life-changing benefit:-
+So, let’s present 6 different ways in which a good therapeutic massage can be of life-changing benefit:

 Counteracts postural stress